eekie/spring-boot-dropwizard-metrics/README.md

 is easier to forward since it communicates over a single tcp port.
 Unlike rmi which create a random port by default.
 It is easier to configure jmxmp when running in a container, we only have to expose 1 port.
-Though when you want to show a remote jmx through jmxmp protocol you'll have to add an extra jar to the class path when using jvisualvm. otherwize it won't work.
+Though when you want to show a remote jmx through jmxmp protocol you'll have to add an extra jar to the class path when using jvisualvm &mdash; otherwise it won't work.

 #### use this when want to view the (remote) jmx when you started this app containerized (docker-compose up)

 > jvisualvm --cp:a jmxremote_optional-repackaged-4.1.1.jar

+(make sure you have this optional jar in current working dir, otherwise jvisualvm will start but you won't be able to add the jmx url')

 jmx connection url: `service:jmx:jmxmp://192.168.99.100:9875`